 estimation purposes; but the function must provide size estimates

-the values appear invalid (remember that they're only estimates
+values appear invalid (remember that they're only estimates of what

 void InitSampleScan (SampleScanState *node, int eflags);